RonaldDijkstra/folkingebrew/Readme.md

 ## About

 This website is built with Middleman and TailwindCSS with Webpack as external pipeline.
-This website is deployed to Netlify, uses DatoCMS for content delivery and Snipcart for the cart.
+This website is deployed to Netlify and uses Snipcart for the cart.

 View in Production: https://www.folkingebrew.nl